privacyidea/privacyidea/doc/policies/admin.rst

    The PIN must not contain a character and must not contain a number.
    *test1234* would not be a valid PIN, since it does contains numbers and characters.
-   *test///* would not be a valid PIN, since it contains numbers.
+   *test///* would not be a valid PIN, since it contains characters.

 ``-s`` (denial)